hongyi18/hongyi18.github.io/README.md

 This is my webpage project.
-The details of the build process is introduced [here](https://hongyi18.github.io/2021/08/16/how-to-make-a-personal-website-on-github.html).
+The details of the build process in the early stages is introduced [here](https://hongyi18.github.io/2021/08/16/how-to-make-a-personal-website-on-github.html).

 ### Website structure